 Relapse rates for cocaine addiction are similar to those for chronic diseases such as asthma, diabetes, and hypertension.
 Addiction is also a chronic disease that is often recurring.
 For most people who complete drug addiction treatment, this means that relapse is not only possible but probable.
 It doesn’t mean the treatment didn’t work.
 It just means that the treatment needs to be reinstated, examined, and adjusted.

 Cocaine is associated with a high rate of relapse.
 Research has shown that approximately 24% of people relapse back to weekly cocaine use within a year of treatment.
 For users of crack cocaine, the first 90 days of recovery is when relapse is most likely to occur.
-Relapse rates are also usually higher among people with more serious addictive problems and who attend addiction treatment for a shorter period.
+Relapse rates are also usually higher among people with more serious addictive problems and who attend cocaine abuse treatment for a shorter period.

 Terence Gorski, author of Understanding Relapse, doesn’t see relapse as a single event but rather as a process.
 Something like knocking over one domino and experiencing the ripple effects that it creates until the last domino falls.
 The first domino may be something as simple as a single stressful event that leads to more stress or poor choices.
 The individual feels the only choice is to relapse and use drugs to cope.
 The last domino falls.